BowenFu/hspp/README.md

 ## Related

 Haskell pattern matching is not covered in this repo.
 You may be interested in [match(it)](https://github.com/BowenFu/matchit.cpp) if you want to see how pattern matching works in C++.

+## Support this project

+Please star the repo, share the repo, or sponsor $1 to let me know this project matters.